 9 of 12

 Dump the guilt

-Guilt is destructive and unnecessary, and we bring most of it on ourselves.
-Guilt is also a very negative expenditure of energy, and our energy is too valuable to spend it in negative ways.
+Guilt is destructive and unnecessary.
+It's also a very negative expenditure of energy, and our energy is too valuable to spend in negative ways.

 10 of 12